Rittenhouse shooting victim: Thought 'I was going to die'

 KENOSHA, Wis.
 (AP) — A witness at Kyle Rittenhouse's murder trial testified Monday that he confronted a rifle-toting Rittenhouse with a gun of his own to try to stop the bloodshed, and thought he was going to die as he closed in on the young man.

-Gaige Grosskreutz, 27, ended up getting shot and seriously wounded in the arm by Rittenhouse.
+Gaige Grosskreutz, who said he had gone to the racial-justice protest in the streets of Kenosha that night to serve as a volunteer medic, ended up getting shot and seriously wounded in the arm by Rittenhouse.

-Grosskreutz went into action that night after seeing Rittenhouse kill a man just feet away — the second person Rittenhouse fatally shot that night.
+Grosskreutz, 27, went into action after seeing Rittenhouse kill a man just feet away — the second person Rittenhouse fatally shot that night.

 “I thought the defendant was an active shooter,” Grosskreutz said, recounting how he pulled out the pistol he had holstered.